Back To Search Results

 Planes and Diameters of the Pelvis

 The 3 most important planes in the female pelvis are the pelvic inlet, mid-pelvis, and pelvic outlet.
 Four diameters can describe the pelvic inlet: anteroposterior, transverse, and 2 obliques.
-Furthermore, based on the landmarks on the pelvic inlet, there are 3 different anteroposterior diameters named conjugates: true conjugate, obstetrical conjugate, and diagonal conjugate.
+Furthermore, based on the landmarks on the pelvic inlet, 3 different anteroposterior diameters named conjugates exist: the true conjugate, obstetrical conjugate, and diagonal conjugate.
 Only the latter can be measured directly during the obstetric examination.
 The shortest of these 3 diameters is obstetrical conjugate, which measures approximately 10.5 cm and is the distance between the sacral promontory and 1 cm below the upper border of the symphysis pubis.
 This measurement is clinically significant as the fetal head must pass through this diameter during the engagement phase.
 The transverse diameter measures about 13.5 cm and is the widest distance between the innominate line on both sides.
-The shortest distance in the mid pelvis is the interspinous diameter and usually is only about 10 cm.
+The shortest distance in the mid pelvis is the interspinous diameter and usually is only about 10 cm.[8]

 Fetal Skull Diameters

-3. Occipito-frontal: from the root of the nose to the most prominent part of the occiput, measuring 11.5 cm
+• Occipitofrontal: The occipitofrontal diameter extends from the root of the nose to the most prominent part of the occiput, measuring 11.5 cm

-4. Submento-bregmatic: from the center of the bregma to the angle of the mandible, measuring 9.5 cm.
-This is the diameter in the face presentation where the neck is hyperextended.
+• Submentobregmatic: This diameter, present in the face presentation where the neck is hyperextended, extends from the center of the bregma to the angle of the mandible, measuring 9.5 cm.

 Cardinal Movements of Normal Labor